cesibley/Wally-s-Basic/README.md

 # Wally's Basic (WBASIC)

-WBASIC is a GW-BASIC–style interpreter with a GTK3 user interface, focused on faithful classic BASIC behavior and a clean, portable C codebase.
+WBASIC is a GW-BASIC–style interpreter with a GTK3 user interface, focused on faithful classic BASIC behavior in a C codebase.
+V1.0 currently implements text only output.
+GW-Basic graphics are planned for V2.0

 ## Version
 **1.0** — January 29, 2026